Algorithms on Minimizing the Maximum Sensor Movement for Barrier Coverage of a Linear Domain: The General Case of

 \subsection{The Optimization Version of the General \bcls}

 In this section, we discuss the optimization version of the general \bcls\ problem.
 We show that it is solvable in $O(n^2\log n)$ time, thus settling the open problem in \cite{ref:CzyzowiczOn09}.

+It should be pointed out that if we can determine a set $\Lambda$ of candidate values such that $\lambda^*\in \Lambda$, then we would use our decision algorithms given in Section \ref{sec:decision} to find $\lambda^*$ in $\Lambda$.
+We will use this approach in Section \ref{sec:uniform} for the uniform case.
+However, so far it is not clear to us how to determine such a set $\Lambda$.
+Below, we use a different approach.

-The main difficulty is that we do not know the order of the critical sensors in an optimal solution.
+One main difficulty for solving the problem is that we do not know the order of the sensors in the optimal solution.
 Our strategy is to determine a critical set of sensors and their cover order in a feasible solution for the (unknown) optimal value $\lambda^*$.
 The idea is somewhat similar to parametric search \cite{ref:ColeSl87,ref:MegiddoAp83} and here we ``parameterize" our algorithm for Theorem \ref{theo:generaldecision}.
-But, unlike the typical parametric search \cite{ref:ColeSl87,ref:MegiddoAp83}, our approach does not involve any parallel scheme and thus is practical.
+But, unlike the typical parametric search \cite{ref:ColeSl87,ref:MegiddoAp83}, our approach does not involve any parallel scheme and is practical.
 We first give an overview of this algorithm.
 In the following discussion, the ``decision algorithm" refers to our algorithm for Theorem \ref{theo:generaldecision} unless otherwise stated.

 Recall that given any value $\lambda$, step $i$ of our decision algorithm determines the sensor $s_{g(i)}$ and obtains the set $S_i=\{s_{g(1)},s_{g(2)},\ldots,s_{g(i)}\}$, in this order, which we also call the {\em cover order} of the sensors in $S_i$.
 In our optimization algorithm, we often use $\lambda$ as a variable.
 Thus, $S_i(\lambda)$ (resp., $R_i(\lambda)$, $s_{g(i)}(\lambda)$, and $C_i(\lambda)$) refers to the corresponding $S_i$ (resp., $R_i$, $s_{g(i)}$, and $C_i$) obtained by running our decision algorithm on the specific value $\lambda$.
 Denote by $C_I$ the configuration of the input.